prismskylabs/prism-api-examples/python/entry-count-per-site-per-day/README.md

 ## Environment Variables

- * If the environemnt variable `PRISM_API_KEY` is set, the script will use this api key.
+ * If the environment variable `PRISM_API_KEY` is set, the script will use this API key.

 ## Output

- * a csv of the results if dumped to stdout
+ * a csv of the results is dumped to stdout

 ## Example